puristajs/purista/website/src/handbook/2._start-building/2.1_service/1_create-new-service.md

 Also, the optional custom service configuration will be add here.
 If you want to create a new version of a service, you can simply copy the whole service version folder and align the service version in this file.

-::: danger Do not add commands or subscriptions here because of:
+::: caution Do not add commands or subscriptions here because of:

 - cycling dependencies! the command and subscription builders are created by that builder